Create a webhook automation

 <Tab title="Registry">

 A Registry admin can create automations in that registry.
-Registry automations are applied to all collections in the registry, including those added in the future.
+Registry automations apply to all collections in the registry, including those added in the future.

 1. Log in to W\&B.